Board of Governors

 Member of the People & Values Committee: Over the past 20+ years, Sanjay has built and operated global eCommerce businesses in Retail, Travel and Entertainment, and led organizations in six countries across three continents.

-He currently serves Amazon.com Europe in multiple capacities, including as General Manager for Amazon Prime, Director for Consumer Marketing, and member of the Management Board for A.E.C.
+He currently serves Amazon.com Europe in multiple capacities, including as Vice President for Amazon Prime and Marketing, and member of the Management Board for A.E.C.

 He served as a member of the Industry Panel for Committee of Advertising Practice, ASA, UK.
 Sanjay is a Computer Scientist by training, and an alumnus of the London Business School and the Indian Institute of Management.